infamous55/grade-tracker/README.md

 Then, you need to modify the `.env` file to match your environment.

-Build the image with docker, and run the application.
+Build the images with docker-compose, and run the application.

 ```bash
 sudo docker-compose build && sudo docker-compose up -d